mikael-leonidsson/avstandsanalys/README.md

 ## Error Handling
 The script uses `tryCatch` for robust error handling:
 - Errors trigger database rollback to prevent corruption.
-- Issues are logged for debugging.
-- Logs can be stored in a dedicated file for monitoring.

 ## Future Improvements
 - Automate API data fetching for transit information.